-Language is a system that consists of the words we use to write and speak.
-Words can be sorted by creating a system for organizing them.
+Language is a system made up of the words we write and speak.
+We can sort words by creating a system for organizing them.

-Write or draw a picture of 15 words that come to mind when you think of "Inventors."
+Write or draw a picture of 15 words you think of when you hear the topic "Inventors."
 Sort the words into at least 3 categories with 3-5 words in each category.
-Name each category.
+Give each category a name.
 Try reorganizing them into new categories with different names.